cvc5/ethos/user_manual.md

 ## <a name="attributes"></a>Declarations with attributes

-The ALF language supports term annotations on parameters and declared functions, which for instance can allow the user to treat a declared function as being variadic, i.e. taking an arbitrary number of arguments.
-The available annotations in the ALF checker are:
+The ALF language supports term annotations on declared constants, which for instance can allow the user to treat a constant as being variadic, i.e. taking an arbitrary number of arguments.
+The available annotations in the ALF checker for this purpose are:
-- `:right-assoc` (resp. `:left-assoc`) denoting that the term is right (resp. left) associative,
+- `:right-assoc` (resp. `:left-assoc`) denoting that the declared constant is right (resp. left) associative,
-- `:right-assoc-nil <term>?` (resp. `:left-assoc-nil <term>?`) denoting that the term is right (resp. left) associative with the given nil terminator,
+- `:right-assoc-nil <symbol>` (resp. `:left-assoc-nil <symbol>`) denoting that the declared constant is right (resp. left) associative with the given nil terminator given by `<symbol>`,
-- `:list`, denoting that the term should be treated as a list when appearing as a child of an application of a right (left) associative operator,
-- `:chainable <term>` denoting that the arguments of the term are chainable using the given (binary) operator,
+- `:chainable <symbol>` denoting that the arguments of the declared constant are chainable using the (binary) operator given by `<symbol>`,
-- `:pairwise <term>` denoting that the arguments of the term are treated pairwise using the given (binary) operator.
+- `:pairwise <symbol>` denoting that the arguments of the declared constant are treated pairwise using the (binary) operator given by `<symbol>`.
-- `:binder <term>` denoting that the first argument of the term can be provided using a syntax for variable lists whose constructor is the one provided.
+- `:binder <symbol>` denoting that the first argument of the declared constant can be provided using a syntax for variable lists whose constructor is the one provided by `<symbol>`.

-A parameter or function can be marked with at most one of the above attributes or an error is thrown.
+A declared function can be marked with at most one of the above attributes or an error is thrown.

+A parameter may be marked with the following attributes:
+- `:list`, denoting that the parameter should be treated as a list when appearing as a child of an application of a right (left) associative operator.

 ### Right/Left associative